Understanding the Sri Lanka Shop & Office Employees Act and Wages Board Ordinance

 Your rights under Sri Lanka’s Shop & Office Employees Act and Wages Board Ordinance

 Knowing your rights and responsibilities as an employer or employee is essential for creating a fair, transparent workplace.
-Sri Lanka’s Shop and Office Employees Act and Wages Board Ordinance set out the standards for working hours, leave, holidays, and remuneration for private-sector workers.
+Sri Lanka’s Shop and Office Employees Act and related labour laws set out the standards for working hours, leave, holidays, and remuneration for private-sector workers.

 🏢 Who Is Covered